-Excessive fatigue can lead to reproductive difficulty in all employees, and prolonged standing during pregnancy can cause miscarriage or premature birth.
+Excessive fatigue can lead to reproductive difficulty in both men and women, and prolonged standing during pregnancy can cause miscarriage or premature birth.
 In addition, the disruption of circadian rhythm caused by shift work has also been shown to affect women's reproductive health.